Requirement for information on medical devices to be in Danish

 If the information concerns single words or terms like "Load", "Enter", "Page Down" or the like, these are considered to be symbols.
 Symbols are not be translated, but must be explained in the instructions for use.

-If the information includes more than two words and serves as information/instructions for the user, it must be in Danish, see also the above regarding exemption.
+If the information includes more than two words and serves as information/instructions for the user, it must be in Danish, see also the above details about exemption.